CliMA/Oceananigans.jl/docs/src/quick_start.md

 ## They always cheat with too-simple "quick" starts

-Fine, we'll re-run this code on the GPU then:
+Fine, we'll re-run this code on the GPU.
+But we're a little greedy, so we'll also crank up the resolution, throw in a `TimeStepWizard` to update `simulation.Δt` adaptively, and add a passive tracer initially concentrated in the center of the domain which will make for an even prettier figure of the final state:

 ```@example gpu
 using Oceananigans